athensresearch/athens/README.md

 vgo: import "arschles.com/testmodule": zip for arschles.com/testmodule@v1.0. has unexpected file testmodule/.DS_Store
 ```

-As you can see, the CLI uploaded a file to vgoprox that's not `.go`, `go.mod`, or anything else
+As you can see, the CLI uploaded a file to athens that's not `.go`, `go.mod`, or anything else
 that `vgo` allows, so at least the CLI needs some work (and the server needs some sanity checks too).

 You can get around all of this by manually zipping up your code and uploading it with `curl` or